Romans 3:10-18 says the following:

 Abraham is called the father of faith and the father of all who believe (Romans 4:16; Galatians 3:7, 9, 29) and the blessing of Abraham comes on the Gentiles through faith in Jesus Christ (Galatians 3:14).

 Abraham was a man of faith who obeyed and feared God (Genesis 22: 12; 26:5; Hebrews 11:8).
 We see also that Isaac and Jacob were men of faith who feared the Lord and obeyed him as well.

 Also, the apostle Peter refers to Sarah, Abraham’s wife, as an example of holy women, who trusted God, by adorning themselves with a meek and quite spirit (1 Peter 3:4-6).

 Lot, Abraham’s nephew, also was a righteous man.

 In 2 Peter 2:7-10, the apostle Peter references Lot as an example of how the Lord is able to deliver the godly out of temptations.
 Peter calls Lot a just and righteous man whom the Lord delivered from the fitly lifestyle of the inhabitants of Sodom and Gomorrha.

 We also read of others in the scriptures, who feared God, before we ever get to Moses and the Exodus of Israel from Egypt.
-For example the Hebrew midwives feared God and refused to obey the King of Egypt (Genesis 1:17, 20-21) and because they feared the Lord, many lives of Hebrew children were spared, and God gave the midwives familes (Exodus 1:20-21).
+For example the Hebrew midwives feared God and refused to obey the King of Egypt (Exodus 1:17) and because they feared the Lord, many lives of Hebrew children were spared, and God gave the midwives familes (Exodus 1:20-21).